mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 formally verify his approach.
 Benites' usage of formal verification, in particular, equivalence checking, is an excellent starting point to design the verification methodology for TaMaRa.

-Although the most commonly cited literature implements automated TMR post-synthesis on the netlist, other authors over time have explored other stages of the ASIC/FPGA synthesis pipeline to insert TMR, both lower level and higher level.

-== Low-level TMR approaches
 On the lower level side, Hindman et al. @Hindman2011 introduce an ASIC standard-cell based automated TMR approach.
 When digital circuits are synthesised into ASICs, they are technology mapped onto standard cells provided by the foundry as part of their Process Design Kit (PDK).
 For example, SkyWater